What makes math problems hard for reinforcement learning: a case study: Introduction

 Our approach to problems of this type involves equipping the RL model with the ability to assess the hardness of problems during the training process.
 First and foremost, this requires a practically useful notion of hardness, a concept we thoroughly explore.
 By learning the distribution of problems based on their difficulty, one can enhance existing off-the-shelf algorithms with new self-improvement strategies, identifying key features that facilitate solving the most challenging problems.

-In this paper, we begin a systematic implementation of this approach by carefully analyzing the distribution of hardness in potential counterexamples to a long-standing conjecture, the Andrews--Curtis conjecture.
-As with many other challenging problems, a natural measure of hardness is the number of steps an RL agent needs to take.
-What makes the Andrews--Curtis conjecture particularly suitable for our study is that it includes numerous examples requiring a hyper-exponential number of steps, providing an effective testbed for exploring the aforementioned questions through the lens of RL, search algorithms, and topological data analysis.
+We begin a systematic implementation of this approach by carefully analyzing the distribution of hardness in potential counterexamples to a long-standing conjecture, the Andrews--Curtis conjecture.
+This setting offers distinct advantages for algorithm development compared to generic mathematical problems.
+First, the action space in this setting is finite and small, consisting of only a few basic moves.
+Second, each instance has an intrinsic measure of complexity---its \textit{length}--- relative to which the number of steps required by an RL agent ranges from linear to superexponential \cite{Bridson, Lishak}.

+This work formulates the Andrews–Curtis trivialization problem as a reinforcement learning environment with long horizons, sparse rewards, and an intrinsic hardness distribution.
+It systematically explores this hardness distribution across a broad class of examples using classical search, reinforcement learning, language modeling, and topological data analysis.
+Additionally, it introduces a principled topological measure applicable to similar \textit{path-to-base} search problems.
+Finally, it examines how reinforcement learning agents navigate problems of varying difficulty, leveraging insights into problem hardness to propose novel algorithms that dynamically adapt to challenging tasks.

+While our primary focus is on exploring the distribution of hardness to inform algorithm development, we also discover new mathematical results about long-standing potential counterexamples of this conjecture.